Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Buff
 Password is Admin Hash

-### Cache
-Password is root hash, starts with bW ends with kb/

 ### Fuse
 Password protected with Administrator's hash beginning with 370 and ending with 14e